echeran/smile-of-murugan/webbook/chapter16.md

 have known extremely well) and listened attentively to the *akaval* *ōcai,* the "narrative musical tone” of that metre.
 For this is precisely the rhythm of his prose.
-M. V. Aravintan, the author of an excellent book in Tamil called *uraiyāciriyarkaḷ*, “Commentators” (Madras, 1968), gives an illustration which shows how very much is, in its structure, Nakkīrar's prose "*akaval*-like”.[^nakkirar-prose-akaval-like]
+M. V. Aravintan, the author of an excellent book in Tamil called *Uraiyāciriyarkaḷ*, “Commentators” (Madras, 1968), gives an illustration which shows how very much is, in its structure, Nakkīrar's prose "*akaval*-like”.[^nakkirar-prose-akaval-like]

-[^outstanding-prosaic-work]: He calls it *oru ciranta urainaṭainul,* “an outstanding prosaic work”.
-In *Ninkalum cuvaiyunkal* (1954), 195-6.
+[^outstanding-prosaic-work]: He calls it *oru ciṟanta urainaṭainūl,* “an outstanding prosaic work”.
+In *Niṅkaḷum cuvaiyuṅkaḷ* (1954), 195-6.

-[^nakkirar-prose-akaval-like]: Nakkīrar's commentary: innūl *ceytār* yārō enin, *māl varai puraiyum* *māṭakkūṭal ālavāyiṟ pal purai pacunkatirk kulavittinkaļaik kuṟunkaṇṇiyāka* *utaiya alalavir* cōti *arumaraik katavul enpatu* (*ed*.
+[^nakkirar-prose-akaval-like]: Nakkīrar's commentary: *innūl ceytār yārō eṉiṉ, māl varai puraiyum* *māṭakkūṭal ālavāyiṟ pal purai pacuṅkatirk kuḻavittiṅkaḷaik kuṟuṅkaṇṇiyāka* *uṭaiya aḻalavir cōti arumaṟaik kaṭavuḷ eṉpatu* (*ed*.
 1939, p.
 3).

-One of the great qualities of this commentary is its liveliness, the fact that it is not at all pedantic, not at all dry; we do not find in it those endlessly involved complex sentences where we lose our breath in the search for a finite verb, stumbling across innumerable boulders of absolutives-constructions which are so cherished by some of the medieval commentators.
+One of the great qualities of this commentary is its liveliness, the fact that it is not at all pedantic, not at all dry; we do not find in it those endlessly involved complex sentences where we lose our breath in the search for a finite verb, stumbling across innumerable boulders of absolutives—constructions which are so cherished by some of the medieval commentators.
 On the contrary: Nakkīrar's utterances are comparatively short, well-built, balanced; and in a particularly effective way he knows how to use the combination